 Digital Behavioral Health Integration in the Era of COVID-19

-That’s because COVID-19 has introduced a number of new stressors to our daily lives that many are finding it difficult to cope with, including:
+That’s because COVID-19 has introduced a number of new stressors to our daily lives, and many are finding it difficult to cope, including:

 - Close relationships are being put to the test